 Unmarried couples have a less complicated separation process than divorced couples, and typically custody is simplified as well.
 In Virginia, the mother is usually awarded sole physical custody unless the father takes action to secure some form of custody.

-The Court will based it's decisions on custody and visitation using the standard of what is in the best interest of the child and who has been the primary caregiver for the child.
-Factors considered include the mental/physical health of both parents and child, parent’s lifestyle, parent’s ability to provide food, clothing and shelter, the emotional bond between parent and child, and the child’s preference.
+The Court will base it's decisions on custody and visitation using the standard of what is in the best interest of the child and who has been the primary caregiver for the child.
+Factors considered include the mental/physical health of both parents and child, parent’s lifestyle, parent’s ability to provide food, clothing, and shelter, the emotional bond between parent and child, and the child’s preference.

 Find this information helpful?
 Like us on Facebook to receive our updates on a regular basis!